it-academy-svhec/intro-to-programming/primers/python/Python: Basic Lists Primer.md

 You often have to access all or many of the elements in a list and it is too tedious to use the index in square for element on a single line.
 It is more efficient to use loops to iterate through a list.

-1. Replace the block of 5 print statements with the following for loop
+1. Replace the block of 3 print statements at the top with the following for loop

     ```python
     for i in range(len(users)):